MystenLabs/walrus/docs/red-stuff.md

 Alongside the efficient encoding performed by RedStuff, we want to enable shards to authenticate that the slivers and encoding symbols they receive indeed belong to the blob they wanted.
 We briefly outline here how this is achieved.

-For each sliver, primary and secondary, a Merkle tree is constructed:
+For each sliver, primary or secondary, a Merkle tree is constructed.

 ![](./assets/sliver-hash.png)